 Once I changed my attitude in my inner world, things started to change in my outer world.
 A Senior Manager where I was working as an IT project manager & staff trainer at the time, approached me after I had graduated from Transpersonal Art Therapy and offered me an assignment for a new Program working with Aboriginal Youth in Dandenong, Victoria.

 Kookaburra Street, Frankston, I immediately felt this must be it!
 With my vision and my husband’s building expertise, a lot of hard work and sacrifice, the empty warehouse has been transformed into a 2 storey high gallery encircled by beautifully furnished consulting rooms for your comfort and wellbeing.
 In 2018 the meditation garden was opened and in 2019 an amazing first floor atrium garden and 5th Meeting Room will also be opened.
 Given the address of Kindred Art Space includes the master number of 22, we align with the numerology characteristics that resonate with ancient wisdom, self-confidence, personal power, manifestation of dreams and thought into reality, transformation, intuition and creativity.
-We wish these for you to access for yourself through the many professional services and therapies offered by Kez Knight and the team of independent specialists for personal and professional development at Kindred Art Space.
+We wish these for you to access for yourself through the many professional services and therapies offered by Kerryn Knight and the team of independent specialists for personal and professional development at Kindred Art Space.

 We feel Kindred Art Space is ‘Heaven sent’ and we’re sure you will too!